 Seventeen states support mandatory minimum sentences and thirty support conditional release for first time offenders.
 Of the thirty that support conditional release for first time offenders, only eight also support mandatory minimum sentences, meaning a fifth of the country that have mandatory imprisonment do not parole if the infraction is a first conviction while almost half have disagreed with federal scheduling and have, at least somewhat, decriminalized marijuana.
 With the decriminalization of marijuana it is more important than ever to know what your rights are when it comes to possession of marijuana, there are still states where it is still illegal, and if you have been charged, you might need someone like this philadelphia criminal lawyer to help with your case, especially since Pennsylvania is a state where recreational use of marijuana is not legal.

 The greatest irony of both the illegality of marijuana and all Schedule I drugs is the amount of usage since they because illegal.
 Virtually no one smoked marijuana before 1930, and most that did found it growing wild or grew it on their farm along with hemp.
 Since that time, the increase in users of drugs has gone up; since 1992, marijuana arrests alone have increased over 110%, from about 350,000 to 725,000.
 At the same time, usage is up amongst teens, not amongst habitual users, but amongst occasional smokers, which shows that marijuana is getting more and more mainstream acceptance.
-This also shows that people, especially our generation, is listening to less of what the government says and more of what actual facts say.
+It is easy for people to buy mairjuana on the streets for similar prices to cigarettes for example, which is perhaps one of the reasons there has been an increase in users.
+You can find the street prices of marijuana in the US with these Prescription Drug Prices.
+This also shows that people, especially our generation, are listening to less of what the government says and more of what actual facts say.
 People know that marijuana doesn’t lead to heroin any more than tobacco leads to cocaine, unless one looks at exposure, in which case keeping marijuana illegal merely forces ordinarily good citizens to seek drugs in places where other drugs are, exposing them to worse things.
 No one goes into a doctor’s office for Attention Deficit Disorder and walks out with a prescription for Oxycontin; if all controlled substances were simply on the same list, regulated the same way, then all kinds of problems would stop.

 The final fact that brings it all together is simple.
 In nine states, medical marijuana is legal – which is to say almost a fifth of the country has recognized that the cannabis plant has medicinal value.
 This puts it in a category with virtually every other drug that is illegal in the United States – doctors are trusted by the federal government to handle opiates (morphine and heroin, as well as the synthetic codeine), amphetamines, tranquilizers (ketamine, xanyx, valium), and cocaine (as well as its synthetic derivatives, Novocain and Procaine), but they still don’t trust them with marijuana.
 In 1978, the year Marinol was invented, the U.S. government began a program to supply its citizens with medical marijuana.
 Not the new pills they wanted so much, since the cannabis plant had no medicinal value but the pills did, but actual plant material grown by the government to be smoked as medicine.
 At its peak, the government supplied thirty people with over a pound each, every week, until the day they die, based on a federal prescription that will never expire.
 Each of the seven people left today would die if not for smoking marijuana – the pills do not work for them, just like many other people.
 In 1992, George Bush ended funding for the program, stopping any new federal prescriptions from being issued.